A Continuous-Time Perspective on Global Acceleration for Monotone Equation Problems: Introduction

-\paragraph{Further related work.} A flurry of recent work in convex optimization has focused on uncovering a general principle underlying Nesterov's accelerated gradient method (NAG) with a focus on interpreting the acceleration phenomenon using a temporal discretization of a continuous-time dynamical system with damping term~\citep{Su-2016-Differential, Wibisono-2016-Variational,Attouch-2016-Fast, Attouch-2018-Fast, Diakonikolas-2019-Approximate, Muehlebach-2019-Dynamical,Muehlebach-2021-Optimization, Muehlebach-2022-Constraints,Shi-2022-Understanding,Lin-2022-Control}.
-Extending the continuous-time dynamics and Lyapunov function analysis from convex optimization to monotone variational inequality and inclusion problems has been an active research area during the last two decades~\citep{Attouch-2011-Continuous, Mainge-2013-First, Abbas-2014-Newton, Attouch-2013-Global, Attouch-2016-Dynamic, Attouch-2020-Newton, Attouch-2021-Continuous, Lin-2021-Monotone}.
-Notably,~\citet{Attouch-2016-Dynamic} has proposed a second-order method for solving monotone inclusion problems but obtained a convergence rate estimate only in optimization setting.
-Then,~\citet{Lin-2021-Monotone} proposed a closed-loop damping approach that generalizes~\citet{Attouch-2016-Dynamic} and gave high-order methods with convergence rate estimates for monotone inclusion problems.
+\paragraph{Additional Related Works.} The interplay between continuous-time dynamics and discrete-time methods has been a milestone in optimization theory.
+A flurry of recent work in convex optimization has focused on uncovering a general principle underlying Nesterov's accelerated gradient method (NAG) with a focus on interpreting the acceleration phenomenon using a temporal discretization of a continuous-time dynamical system with damping term~\citep{Su-2016-Differential, Wibisono-2016-Variational,Attouch-2016-Fast, Attouch-2018-Fast, Diakonikolas-2019-Approximate, Wilson-2021-Lyapunov, Muehlebach-2019-Dynamical,Muehlebach-2021-Optimization, Muehlebach-2022-Constraints,Shi-2022-Understanding,Lin-2022-Control}.
+Among the aforementioned works,~\citet{Wilson-2021-Lyapunov} found an unified time-dependent Lyapunov function and showed that their Lyapunov analysis is equivalent to Nesterov’s estimate sequence technique in a number of cases, including quasi-monotone subgradient, accelerated gradient descent and conditional gradient.

+Extending the continuous-time dynamics and Lyapunov function analysis from convex optimization to monotone variational inequality and inclusion problems has been an active research area during the last two decades~\citep{Attouch-2011-Continuous, Mainge-2013-First, Abbas-2014-Newton, Attouch-2013-Global, Attouch-2016-Dynamic, Attouch-2020-Newton, Attouch-2021-Continuous, Lin-2023-Monotone}.
+In particular,~\citet{Attouch-2016-Dynamic} has proposed a second-order method for solving monotone inclusion problems but obtained a convergence rate estimate only in an optimization setting. \citet{Lin-2023-Monotone} proposed a closed-loop damping approach that generalizes~\citet{Attouch-2016-Dynamic} and gave high-order methods with convergence rate estimates for monotone inclusion problems.
+In this context, the Lyapunov function has an intuitive interpretation of being the distance between the solution trajectory and an optimal solution.

+Another line of works leveraged the asymptotic pseudo-trajectory (APT) theory~\citep{Benaim-1996-Asymptotic} to push the trajectory convergence in the continuous-time dynamics to the last-iterate convergence for stochastic discrete-time methods~\citep{Benaim-2005-Stochastic, Mertikopoulos-2018-Stochastic, Zhou-2017-Mirror, Zhou-2020-Convergence}.
+For example,~\citet{Zhou-2020-Convergence} examined the asymptotic convergence of stochastic mirror descent (SMD) in a class of optimization problems that are not necessarily convex and proved that SMD reaches a minimum point in a finite number of steps (a.s) in problems with sharp minima.
+In contrast, our work presented a unified framework to develop a class of deterministic first-order and high-order methods for monotone equation problems and derive their convergence rate in terms of residue norm.